$300 million to $245 billion in 18 years...Not to shabby

-It was this cable that laid the groundwork, for not only Netflix's shift to streaming, but the modern internet we know today.
+This cable laid the groundwork for not only Netflix's shift to streaming but the modern internet we know today.

 Netflix's first hit was House of Cards in 2013.
 But they were thinking about the shift from DVDs to streaming back in 2004.

 From its 2004 annual report: